DimWebDev/MCP-Travel-Agent/PRD.md

 # Product Requirements Document: MCP-Orchestrated AI Travel Agent

 **Main Takeaway:**
-Build an intelligent AI travel agent that uses Model Context Protocol
+Build an intelligent AI travel agent that uses Model Context Protocol tools to orchestrate itinerary generation.

-**Backend Framework:** FastMCP servers with MCP tool integration **AI Agent:** GPT-4ο-mini via API with function calling **MCP Implementation:** Python MCP SDK for tool creation **Frontend:** Simple HTML/JavaScript for agent chat interface (no complex mapping initially) **Data Storage:** In-memory conversation state (no database required for MVP) tools to orchestrate itinerary generation.
 An AI agent (GPT-4o-mini) makes contextual decisions about which tools to invoke, how to interpret user preferences, and how to synthesize information from OpenStreetMap and Wikipedia into personalized travel recommendations.
 Focus on the 20% of agent orchestration features that deliver 80% of learning value.

+**Backend Framework:** FastMCP servers with MCP tool integration
+**AI Agent:** GPT-4ο-mini via API with MCP orchestration (not traditional function calling)
+**MCP Implementation:** Python MCP SDK for tool creation
+**Frontend:** Simple HTML/JavaScript for agent chat interface (no complex mapping initially)
+**Data Storage:** In-memory conversation state (no database required for MVP)

 ## 1. Objective and Scope